goreleaser/goreleaser-azure-devops-extension/README.md

 ## Limitation

 I think, you should either disable the [release step](https://goreleaser.com/customization/release/).
-Or create a "dummy" repo in GitHub, so you can still use your own `homebrew tap` or `gofish` repo.
+Or create a " dummy" repo in GitHub, so you can still use your own `homebrew tap` or `gofish` repo.

 GoReleaser is not supporting Azure Artifacts currently.